MoMingQimio/GA2AD/README.md

 # README

 ## 1. Project Overview
-The GAABV (Generalized Adaptive Adversarial Background Vehicle) framework is designed to enhance the robustness and safety of autonomous vehicles (AVs) in mixed traffic environments by creating adaptive risky scenarios through the adjustment of adversarial maneuvers of Background Vehicles (BVs).
+The GA2AD (Generalized Adaptive Adversarial traning framework for Autonomous Driving) is designed to enhance the robustness and safety of autonomous vehicles (AVs) in mixed traffic environments by creating adaptive risky scenarios through the adjustment of adversarial maneuvers of Background Vehicles (BVs).
 This framework combines reinforcement learning (RL)-based and rule-based components, incorporating hybrid risk field-based inverse risk assessment and activation function modules to dynamically adjust the intensity of adversarial actions.
 The GAABV framework is capable of reducing collision rates by 55-70% and improving average absolute jerk by up to 35%, while maintaining operational efficiency with minimal reductions in average speed.

 ## 2. System Requirements